 Denver Nursing Home Abuse and Negligence Lawyers

 Pressure sores can be a major problem in nursing facilities.
-These sores can cost more than $40,000 to treat and can even increase the risk of death.
-For these reasons, federal regulations mandate that nursing homes must regularly assess patients for pressure sore risks and implement preventive care plans to mitigate these risks.
-Failure to do so is negligence.
-Our elderly population deserves the best care and treatment during their golden years, but it is often difficult or even impossible for these special individuals to speak out and stand up for their rights.
-Whether your loved one has been injured as the result of sexual abuse, medication errors, dangerous conditions or neglect that led to falls, pressure sores, or emotional abuse and neglect, we are here to give them a voice and fight for their rights.
+These wounds can cost thousands of dollars to treat and can even increase a resident’s risk of death.
+For these reasons, federal regulations mandate that nursing homes regularly assess patients for pressure sore risks and implement preventive care plans to mitigate these hazards.
+Failure to do so may be grounds for a negligence claim.

 Contact the Expert Nursing Home Negligence and Abuse Lawyers at Mintz Law Firm